 From Renata Hut the track regains the ridge and swings R for 7 minutes.
-The sidle to Maymorn Ridge now branches L; away from the track to the Ngatiawa – Waiotauru saddle; which is about 25 minutes distant.
+The sidle to Maymorn Ridge now branches L, away from the track to the Ngatiawa – Waiotauru saddle, which is about 25 minutes distant.
 The track has some sharp turns that need watching on these faces above the Renata stream headwaters, but it is well padded and marked.
 About 8 minutes across these faces will bring the Maymorn Ridge.
 The track then follows S along the ridge and through some small saddles to reach the old campsite, the turn-off to the route down Frances Stream – 45 minutes from the hut.

 From here the track continues more or less S and climbs over some bumps to reach an old logging road in 30 minutes.
 This is followed S for only a few minutes to where the track climbs to the R, away from the road, and passes through a neck of bush to pick up the northernmost limit of the logging road that leads along the Maymorn Ridge.
 These two logging road segments are not well connected along the ridge.
 From here the logging road provides good travel along the ridge then down the spur to the Frances Stream loading area, 2¾ hours from Renata Hut.
 A further 20 minutes brings the sealed road.

 At the Akatarawa Saddle is a cross-roads.
 The gravel road to the W is a private road.
 That to the E leads in 7 km to the saddle adjacent to Maymorn Junction.
 Used here, that name includes the saddle vicinity.
-This road offers neither good travel nor a guaranteed safe carpark.
+This road offers neither good vehicular travel nor a guaranteed safe carpark.
 From this saddle, trails lead to Kapakapanui, Waiotauru, and Renata Hut.
 The road beyond the saddle into the Waiotauru is not suitable for cars.

-This track entrance is well marked where it enters the bush at the N of the saddle (see 13.4).
+The track entrance is well marked where it enters the bush at the N of the saddle (see 13.4).

 «» Renata Hut

 This is an old logging road that leads down to the Waiotauru Valley, with tracks beyond to Otaki Forks. (see 14.25).
-The logging bridges in the valley are gone.
+The logging bridges in the valley are long gone.